in this post, we'll dive into the deep waters of SAP table authorizations.

 See also SAP Note 1237762 → Solution → Item 4.

-The main points of this article are:
+The main takeaways of this post are:

 - S_TABU_DIS is suitable for users, who need access to many tables, i.e. admins and most supporters